department-of-veterans-affairs/vets-website/content/pages/life-insurance/options-and-eligibility/vmli.md

 - How many more mortgage payments you need to make to pay off your mortgage, **and**
 - The amount of VMLI coverage you need

-Use our VMLI Premium Calculator to figure out what your premium may be.
-[Go to the VMLI Premium Calculator](https://insurance.va.gov/VMLICalc/VMLICalc.asp).
+Use our VMLI Premium Calculator to figure out what your premium may be. <a href="https://insurance.va.gov/VMLICalc/VMLICalc.asp"><span class="usa-sr-only">This will open a new website.</span>Go to the VMLI Premium Calculator</a>.

 <br>